THE MIRACLE OF LIFE, LEGS, AND LOVE.

 Beginning my long climb, I glanced back---one last time.
 Smiling bravely, Li Gong waved as he began limping home in the darkness.

-Postscript: In 1994, I accept the Chinese Government’s invitation to return to China.
-The Government wanted me to serve as their first Communication Specialist at China’s only Broadcasting Institute.
+Postscript: In 1994, Four years after completely my journey of ALL THE WALL, I accept the Chinese Government’s invitation to return to China.
+The Government wanted me to serve as their first Communication Specialist at China’s only Broadcasting Institute...located in the suburbs... outside Beijing.

 One afternoon, walking down Beijing’s crowded Chong an Street, I spotted a young man with only one leg, walking toward me.
-Memories from the past… from a remote train station with ancient paintings… remembrances of a young, one-legged Chinese man who wrote English on the station’s wall….began merging together.
+Memories from the past… from a remote train station with ancient paintings… remembrances of a young, one-legged Chinese man who wrote English on the station’s wall….quickly merged-together.
 Noting the man’s hand-carved crutch-like stick I wondered---could it be him?!?!?
-Then, face to face, we looked at each other….and stopped.
+Then, face to face, we looked at each other….and we both---stopped.

-Let me back-track for a moment: After completing my Great Wall Journey near the end of 1990, I insisted on meeting with China’s Ministry of Education.
-I told him my story about meeting Li Gong and urged the Education Director to let the brilliant young man fulfill his dream of becoming a teacher.
-The Director listened, obviously interested, but remained noncommittal.
-Before leaving his office, I stressed the importance of my request, thanked him for our meeting, then left.
+Let me back-track for a moment: In 1990, after completing my Great Wall Journey, I insisted on meeting with China’s Ministry of Education.
+I told him my story about meeting Li Gong during my Great Wall Journey and urged the Education Director to let the brilliant young man fulfill his dream of becoming a teacher.
+The Director, obviously interested, listened but--- remained noncommittal.
+Before leaving his office, I stressed the importance of my request-- thanked him for our meeting-- then left.

 Shortly after the meeting, I returned to America...but I never stopped praying the Director would have a change of heart.
 Today, I knew my prayers had been answered.

-Once again, I’d connected with someone from my past… someone I’d met on my journey of China's Great Wall.
-Was it simply a chance meeting or was it another important part of a much-greater plan?
+Once again, I’d connected with someone from my past--- someone I’d met on my lengthy journey of China's Great Wall.
+Was it simply a chance meeting or was it another valuable part of a much-greater plan?